lmaodick1239/SEKAI-Stories/README-localization.md

    ```ts
    import ja from '../locale/ja-JP.json';
    ```
 4. On the same file, add the locale to the `resources` object.
-For example, if you are adding Japanese, you would add the following line:
    ```ts
     resources: {
          en: { translation: en },